October 8, 2020

 Basecamp, for example, allows you to split your work into projects.
 You can add people to each project, where they will be able to create new to-do lists, assign tasks, set deadlines, and share ideas on the message board.
 There is also a shared calendar that lets your remote team stay on top of important events and tasks.
 Most importantly, Basecamp allows your remote employees to share files and communicate in real-time.

 Cloud computing has become the nerve center of the modern business ecosystem.
-According to recent statistics, 59% of respondents said their organizations would migrate fully to the cloud within 18 months.
+According to recent statistics, 59% of respondents said their organisations would migrate fully to the cloud within 18 months.
 Today, 32% of these companies’ budgets are already being spent on cloud computing.

 Cloud technologies are particularly important to remote teams.
-They increase the mobility of your organization.
+They increase the mobility of your organisation.
 Namely, you will keep your business data in a central location, allowing your employees to access the desired data in real-time.
 All departments and team members can collaborate and work on key business processes from a single location, irrespective of their time zone.

 Most importantly, cloud storage is safe.
 Reliable enterprise cloud vendors provide sophisticated data security features, such as end-to-end encryption, regular backups, and advanced firewalls to keep your data protected and inaccessible to cybercriminals.